dmcblue/faded/story/messages.md

 The undead attacked as soon as I entered the castle.
 The legends all fall short of the true horrors hidden within these walls.
 I tried to run but the monsters were everywhere.
 I fell.
 I knew my fate as they ripped apart my flesh.
 Then a light filled the room.
 Through the blood, I saw a bright figure calling to the undead.
 They charged after it, ravenous for another meal, and the figure ran down a hallway.
 An inch from death, I passed out.
 When I awoke, I found myself in an alcove, hidden from the undead.
 How did I get here?
 As I peered into the long hallway, I saw the bright figure disappearing up a stairwell.
 Was it the one who saved me?
 Does it know a means of escape?
 When I regained my strength, I ascended the same steps and have been following its trail ever since.
 - T. Sinhuan

+The candles, the figure of light all the journals speak of, what do they have to do with this place?
+Can I find this person?
+Can they help me?
+\
+What happened here so long ago?
+What happened to me that I am here?

+9 of Herbsur, 1098
+On the second day, I found a library with piles of notes everywhere.
+All on subjects of summoning great power; someone seemed desperate, dangerous or mad.
+Among them I finally found the word I've been searching for all these years, 'Kataban'.
+As the notes say, the powerful spirit who resides in the realm of the dead and loves games and wagers.
+Anyone who summons Kataban may ask for aid from the spirit's powers, which overshadow all magics in the living realms.
+If I find the source these notes come from, I have found all I shall ever need on this earth!
+- Chen ed Dal

 ### 4